Dresden celebrates its literary treasures: Ebert, Kästner and more!

 The literature of the GDR and its challenges

-Overall, it can be seen that Dresden is not only a place of historical events, but also a center for literature and creative work that has produced important authors who gained both regional and international importance.
-Sabine Ebert and her predecessors are lively testimonies of a cultural landscape that is valued for its diversity and wealth.
+Overall, it shows that Dresden is not only a place of historical events, but also a center for literature and creativity that has produced important authors who achieved both regional and international significance.
+Sabine Ebert and her predecessors are living testaments to a cultural landscape that is valued for its diversity and richness.